kevinolega/callcentertrainingtips/2web/pronunciation.md

 ### Request:

-When you get the chance, please:
+When you get the chance, please support our page:

 1. Hit like on the YouTube Video
 2. Subscribe to our YouTube Channel